ishaan2304/Calculator-Using-basics-of-Javascript-and-CSS/ReadMe.md

-# Calculator using JS and CSS
+# Calculator using JS,HTML5 and CSS
-Building a Web based calculator for performing various operations
+Building a attractive Web based calculator for performing basic calculations